 Drum storage: 12,000 words of 48 bits.

 A core is a small washer of magnetic material which can be magnetised in either of two directions, thus storing a single binary digit.
 Three wires were threaded through each one, when an electric current flows through two of the wires the core will be magnetised in a direction dependent on the direction of the current flow.
 If not already magnetised in that direction, a pulse would be produced in the third wire, allowing the memory to be read.
-Arthur’s main memory consists of 100,000 of these cores, arranged as 2000 words of 50 bits (48 data and two parity), and all hand-wired!.
-In modern terminology this is almost 12 Kilobytes.
+Arthur’s main memory consists of 100,000 of these cores, arranged as 2,000 words of 50 bits (48 data and two parity), and all hand-wired!.
+In modern terminology this works out to be almost 12 Kilobytes.
 Yes Kilo, not Mega or Giga!
 With it’s control electronics, the memory weighs about half a ton.

 It is also worth remembering that Core Memory is non-volatile.
 That is, it holds the memory when it is powered down, unlike modern computer memory.